EU antitrust regulator cite concerns about voice assistants' exclusivity practices

 The European Commission has opened similar inquiries in the past into sectors such as e-commerce, pharmaceuticals, financial services and energy that eventually led to cases against companies and hefty fines.

-Amazon's (AMZN.O) Alexa, Apple's (AAPL.O) Siri and Alphabet's (GOOGL.O) Google Assistant are among the most popular voice assistant devices.
+Amazon’s Alexa, Apple’s Siri and Alphabet’s Google Assistant are among the most popular voice assistant devices.

 “When we launched this sector inquiry, we were concerned that there might be a risk of gatekeepers emerging in this sector,” European Competition Commissioner Margrethe Vestager said in a statement.